 Common User Complaints

-As of May 2018, the most common complaint with the Sonicare Essence toothbrushes is battery failure.
+A common complaint with the Sonicare Essence toothbrushes is battery failure.
 This issue generally seems to happen during the warranty period, so you shouldn’t have any trouble getting a replacement from Philips.
 This leads us to believe there may be an issue with the charger continuing to try to charge the toothbrush after it is full.
 Early battery failure is one of the main reasons we advocate not leaving any battery powered electronics plugged in after they are fully charged, despite what the manufacturer may claim.

 The Sonicare Essence Plus models don’t seem to have this common battery issue.

 The Sonicare Essence Plus is an upgrade over the Essence regarding performance, features, and quality.
 It does take time to get accustomed to using an electric toothbrush if you’re just switching from a manual one.
 Give it a week before you get frustrated and leave a one-star review.

 We like the charging base for the Essence more than the Essence Plus, but that isn’t a big enough reason to favor the Essence.
 Compatibility with the complete set of Sonicare replacement brush heads is a more desirable feature.

 Have a good or bad experience with an Essence or Essence Plus toothbrush?
 Leave your thoughts in the comment section below!

 Still not sure what Sonicare is right for you?

 Check out our comparison of all the different Sonicare toothbrushes available.